Austria Gambling Regulation

 Gambling Licensing Regime in Austria

-The regulatory regime in Austria requires gambling operators to submit applications to acquire licenses.
-The permits entitle the operators to advertise their services in the country as long as they do so in compliance with certain policies and restrictions.
-The duration and expiry of each license are specific to the type of gambling product it applies to.
+Licensing ProcedureThe regulatory regime in Austria requires gambling operators to apply for licenses.
+The permits allow operators to advertise their services in the country provided they comply with certain policies and restrictions.
+The duration and expiration of each license are specific to the type of gambling product it covers.

-Maximum bets are limited to €1 in such places while those in casinos should not exceed €10 per spin.
+Maximum bets are limited to €1 in such places while those in casinos must not exceed €10 per spin.
 The maximum winnings per slot are restricted to €10,000 for casinos and €1,000 for slots operated outside casinos.

 Taxes Imposed on Gambling Operators in Austria

-It makes sense that authorized gambling operators must pay taxes to the Austrian authorities.
+casino licence imageIt is expected that authorized gambling operators pay taxes to the Austrian authorities.
 The tax rates are product-specific.
-Those imposed on online gambling, or the so-called “electronic lotteries”, are based on the gross gaming revenue (GGR) of the operators.
-The GGR is the overall money staked minus the profits paid to the winners.
+Those imposed on online gambling, also called “electronic lotteries,” are based on the gross gaming revenue (GGR) of the operators.
+The GGR is the overall money staked minus the payouts made to winners.

 Player Protection and Gambling Regulators in Austria